robmoss/rusty_train/book/src/todo/index.md

 ### n18hex

-Improve text positioning and drawing, make use of [pangocairo](https://gtk-rs.org/docs/pangocairo/).
+Nothing.

 ### n18tile

-Make `Label` handle label-specific drawing, rather than handling everything in `Tile::draw()`.
+Consider moving text-rendering code to a new crate, so that it can also be used by `n18tile` and `n18example`.

 ### n18token

-Defer text positioning and drawing to `n18hex`?
+Defer text positioning and drawing to `n18tile::Label`?

 ### n18catalogue